sbmlteam/moccasin/docs/code-conventions.md

     - E241: multiple spaces after a comma.
 This again is a case where it flags situations in which you may want to align code across multiple lines for readability reasons.
     - E303: too many blank lines.
 If you have more than one blank line anywhere in your file, this will cause `pep8` to flag it.
 This is frankly ridiculous.
 File readability is often enhanced by having more than one line between parts of a file.
     - E501: line too long.
 Sometimes it makes sense to let a line be longer than 80 characters.
+* If there's a line of code that knowingly breaks the `pep8` conventions, you can write the comment `# noqa` at the end of the line to make `pep8` shut up about it.

 Git and GitHub guidelines